-Program: U.S. Department of Agriculture's Special Supplemental Nutrition Program for
+Program: Special Supplemental Nutrition Program for Women, Infants, and Children

-Women, Infants, and Children (CFDA No. 10.557)
+(ALN 10.557)

-Summary of Condition: Meeker-McLeod-Sibley Community Health Services updated its procurement policy in 2019; however, it did not include all of the required components to be in compliance with Title 2 U.S. Code of Federal Regulations § 200.318.
+Summary of Condition: Meeker-McLeod-Sibley Community Health Services updated its procurement policy in 2020; however, it did not include all of the required components to be in compliance with Title 2 U.S. Code of Federal Regulations § 200.318.
 In addition, documentation was not maintained for the history of the one procurement transaction tested.
-Finally, there were no procedures in place to verify if an entity is suspended or debarred prior to entering into a covered transaction.